clearbluejar/clearbluejar.github.io/_posts/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype.md

 3.  **Analyze Binary**
 4. **Find something amazing**

-When attempting that 4th step, you can leverage one of the several features within the GUI such as:
+When attempting that 4th step, you can leverage one of the several features within the GUI.

 The listing view (for assembly) and the decompiler for (C):

 ![ghidra-listing-assem-localspl](/assets/img/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype/ghidra-listing-assem-localspl.png){: .shadow }_`IsSpoolerImpersonating` Listing View and Decompiler_

-Use the Function Graph window to see the code flow of a particular function:
+Use the *Function Graph* window to see the code flow of a particular function:

 ![ghidra-localspl-func-graph](/assets/img/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype/ghidra-localspl-func-graph.png){: .shadow }_`IsSpoolerImpersonating` Function Graph_

-Use the Function Call Graph window to see the relationship of a function to others within a program:
+Use the *Function Call Graph* window to see the relationship of a function to others within a program:

 ![func-call-graph-localspl](/assets/img/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype/func-call-graph-localspl.png){: .shadow }_`IsSpoolerImpersonating` Function Call Graph_

-Use the Function Call Trees window to recursively find function callers and called functions:
+Use the *Function Call Trees* window to recursively find function callers and called functions:

 ![func-call-trees-localspl](/assets/img/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype/func-call-trees-localspl.png){: .shadow }_`IsSpoolerImpersonating` Function Call Trees_